-How to balance client-facing time with practice development
+How to balance client time with practice development

-by Tony Vidler A genuine challenge for advice firms right now is how to find the time to deal with clients as well as do all the work necessary to lift standards and improve business systems.
+by Tony Vidler A genuine challenge for advice firms right now is balancing client time as well as do all the work necessary to lift standards and improve business systems.
 There are after all only so many hours in a day, but then there are deadlines for when new standards and rules have to be […]

 Is Insurance Churn Really The Issue We Think It is?